osmode/ddash/README.md

 chmod u+x installer.sh deploy.sh manager.sh
 ```

-Navigate to the directory where you want to install DDASH and type in:
+Navigate to the directory where you want to install DDASH and run:
 ```
 ./ installer.sh
 ```